 Therefore, you should keep your roosters and drakes separated.
 Drakes may also attempt to mate with chickens.
 This is very dangerous and should not be allowed within the flock.

 The reproductive organs of drakes are not compatible with those of chickens.
 Therefore, mating between a drake and a chicken hen can be very dangerous and even lead to death.

 You can keep a good rooster to prevent your drake from mating with the chickens.
-However, the drake should be completely taken away from the flock during the mating season.
+However, the drake should be removed from the flock during the mating season.

 Because of the anatomical differences, it is not nearly as dangerous for your rooster to mate with a duck hen.
 It should not be allowed because it can lead to sterile offspring.

 It is possible to raise chickens and ducks together.
-This article has covered everything you need to know about raising the two together as well as some of the challenges that may arise.
+This article has covered everything you need to know about raising the two together and some of the challenges that may arise.

-For instance, drakes are aggressive, oversexed, and difficult to deal with.
-It would be best not to allow your drakes to mate with the chicken hens as it can be very dangerous.
+For instance, drakes are aggressive, oversexed, and challenging.
+It would be best not to allow your drakes to mate with the chicken hens, as it can be hazardous.